iyifr/iyi/src/content/blog/Talk Notes - Unleashing Creativity.md

 ---
-title: 'Unleashing Creativity as a developer / programmer'
+title: 'Unleashing Creativity as a developer'
 description:
   'The conversation about creativity is a critical one .. to see your potential as a developer or as a human being you have to solve problems and to continuously suprise yourself and that requires creativity and strong persistence
 '